-Function and Operator definitions are limited to single-line "dfns".
+Function and Operator definitions must be single-line trains or dfns/dops.

 Inspiration: Joel Hough